jazzband/django-floppyforms/docs/index.rst

-Django-floppyforms
+django-floppyforms
 ==================

-Django-floppyforms is an application that gives you full control of the output of forms rendering.
+**django-floppyforms** is an application that gives you full control of the output of forms rendering.
 The forms API and features are exactly the same as Django's, the key difference is that fields and widgets are rendered in templates instead of using string interpolation, giving you full control of